prenc/aide/README.md

 # AIDE-SERVER :muscle::muscle::muscle:

 ## TODO:
-### client installation script:
+### Client installation script:
 #### expect:
-  - [ ] check whether */etc/sudoers* has doubled lines
+  - [ ] check whether */etc/sudoers* has doubled lines when invoked too many times
-  - [ ] intime informing bash about progress
+  - [ ] intime progress displaying
   - [ ] more specific errors (wrong password)
 #### bash:
   - [ ] pretty processing (requires intime informing):heart_eyes_cat:
   - [ ] robustness (different error code)
-### backup and recovery:
+### Backup and Recovery:
 #### backup.sh:
 - [x] create tar command basing on client's config
-- [ ] script can be invoked anytime with option -i and then creates backup from scratch (especially when client's config is reconfigured)
+- [x] script can be invoked anytime with option -i and then creates backup from scratch (especially when client's config is reconfigured)
-- [ ] adding and removing files from backup according to changes detected by AIDE (optinon -a and -r)
+- [x] adding and removing files from archive according to changes detected by AIDE (optinon -a and -r) NOT EFFICIENT WITH TAR
+	- [ ] think out how not to initialized dump always when changes are detected
+- [ ] think out and introduce better way of archive management (AMANDA?)
-- [ ] :fire: when file change detected, send old version (*filename.old.unixtime*) to recovery directory and update backup (option -c)
+- [x] when file change detected, send old version (*filename.old.unixtime*) to recovery directory and update backup (option -c)
-- [ ] improve AIDE log file by including differences between file versions
+- [ ] improve AIDE log file by including differences between each file versions (problem: check dates of each file)
 - robustness:
 	- [ ] not enough space for new backup file

 ### documentation update:
+- update source code
 - add script names and specification
-- update source code
 - add backup and recovery chapter
 - change font to Times New Roman for regular text
-- add chapter ddedicated to AIDE
+- add chapter dedicated to AIDE
 - new introduction
-- update limitation
+- update limitations
 	- client's hostname has to be unique
+	- installation script has to be invoked with hostname (ip is not enough)